Domino Park officially opened to the public yesterday, providing access to an area of waterfront that hasn’t been in public use for decades.

 The six-acre, mixed-use park, designed by James Corner Field Operations and privately developed by Two Trees Management, reuses structures that were used by the Domino Sugar Refinery, winking at the past amid taco stands, fanciful water fountains and dog runs.
 Most striking are a set of syrup tanks astride a small pier gap where visitors can gaze at the swirling waters below (enhanced with a misting machine for maximum drama).

 While enjoying the breathtaking view of the Williamsburg Bridge and the East River, take a moment to turn around and see some truly strange architectural juxtaposition — the crumbling sugar refinery and the new condo at 325 Kent Avenue.
+(We have a podcast episode on the Williamsburg Bridge that we recommend: Crossing to Brooklyn.)

 The Domino Sugar Refinery has been a vital component of the Brooklyn waterfront for over a century and a half.